edmcouncil/rdf-toolkit/README.md

 ##### Adapt files

 Edit the pre-commit file to point to your Java JRE/JDK.
 To do this, open the pre-commit file in a text editor and search for "JAVA\_HOME".
-Edit the directory after JAVA\_HOME= to point to the location of your Java 8 (a.k.a version 1.8) or higher JRE/JDK, and save it.
+Edit the directory after JAVA\_HOME= to point to the location of your Java 11 or higher JRE/JDK, and save it.

 # Serialisation Algorithm Explained